-UPDATE: Florida Governor Rick Scott signed the compromise gun bill on March 9, 2018 without removing funding for the school “Guardian” program.
-Thanks to everyone who contacted the governor’s office in this campaign.
-This result was disappointing, but there is a lot to be happy about with this legislation.
-The new gun control reforms here will certainly save lives and the “Guardian” program remains one of several choices that schools can implement to meet the bill’s safety requirements.
-Now the hard work of lobbying individual school boards to reject “Guardian” begins at the local level.
+Update: Florida Governor Rick Scott signed the compromise gun bill on March 9, 2018 without removing funding for the “Guardian” program.
+Thanks to everyone who contacted the governor.
+The new gun control reforms in this legislation will certainly save lives and the “Guardian” program is one of several choices schools can implement to meet the bill’s safety requirements.
+Now the hard work of lobbying individual school boards to reject “Guardian” training begins at the local level.

 On March 7, 2018, the Florida state House and Senate went against the wishes of the NRA and sent a compromise gun bill to Governor Rick Scott‘s desk that is imperfect, but contains some positive reforms.

 These reforms include raising the minimum age to purchase a long gun to 21 in Florida, implementing a 3-day waiting period for long gun purchases, banning bump stocks, and creating a Risk Protection Order process for law enforcement to seize firearms from individuals who are a threat to themselves and/or others.

 The problem is that the bill also arms school staff.
 It requires school boards and superintendents to partner with law enforcement agencies to provide at least one “safe-school officer,” which could be: 1) School Resource Officers; 2) District School Safety Officers, or; 3) Gun-toting school “guardians,” which would be open to any teacher who does not exclusively teach in the classroom.
 This could force tough and sometimes risky decisions on schools with limited budgets.

 Needless to say the “guardian” program is opposed by the Florida Education Association and virtually every teachers group in the state.
 The only organization that wants it is the dreadful NRA.